Events

 03:00 PM – 04:00 PM | The Art of Business in the 21st Century: Human Versus Artificial Intelligence

 As AI reshapes industries, where does human ingenuity stand?
-R. Gopalakrishnan, Rama Bijapurkar & Shalini Kapoor discuss the evolving dynamics between human intelligence and AI, and what it means for leadership, decision-making, and the future of business.
+R. Gopalakrishnan, Jaspreet Bindra, Rama Bijapurkar & Shalini Kapoor discuss the evolving dynamics between human intelligence and AI, and what it means for leadership, decision-making, and the future of business.

-04:00 PM – 04:30 PM | Nizhal Bommai: The Art & Craft of A Novel
+04:00 PM – 05:00 PM | Nizhal Bommai: The Art & Craft of A Novel (Tamil Session)

-04:30 PM – 05:00 PM | Folklore: The Fire of a Collective Imagination
+Folklore: The Fire of a Collective Imagination (Tamil Session)

 Folklore is more than stories—it’s the soul of a community.
-Dr. MD Muthukumaraswamy explores the power of oral traditions, their role in shaping cultural identity, and how they continue to evolve in the modern world.
+Dr. M D Muthukumaraswamy explores the power of oral traditions, their role in shaping cultural identity, and how they continue to evolve in the modern world.

 05:00 PM – 06:00 PM | An Equal Music

-Renowned musician and thinker T.M.
-Krishna explores the intersections of music, equality, and society.
+Renowned musician and thinker TM Krishna explores the intersections of music, equality, and society.
 This session delves into the transformative power of music in breaking barriers, fostering inclusivity, and redefining cultural narratives.

-14th March @ The Nilgiri Library Hall
+Day 1 - 14th March, Friday @ The Nilgiri Library Indoor

-10:30 AM – 12:30 PM | The Fullness of Life: An Interaction with Writers on Gender, Disability, and Mental Wellness
+10:30 AM – 12:00 PM | The Fullness of Life: Navigating Gender, Disability & Mental Wellness

 Beyond the Frame

-14th March @ The Nilgiri Library
+Day 1 - 14th March, Friday @ The Nilgiri Library Outdoor

-06:15 PM – 06:45 PM | The Speaking Hand: Zakir Hussain & the Tabla
+06:15 PM – 08:00 PM | The Speaking Hand: Zakir Hussain & the Tabla